 Zoom works perfectly on Linux and supports variants of Linux distros.
-Here I will show you the simplest way to install Zoom client on Ubuntu.
+Here I will show you the simplest way to install the Zoom client on Ubuntu.

-Zoom is a popular video conferencing software available for multiple operating systems including Linux.
+Zoom is a popular video conferencing software available for multiple operating systems, including Linux.
 It has become a go-to software for hosting webinars, creating conference rooms, and organizing online meetings.

 Installing Zoom on Linux is as easy as installing it on Windows.
-Here’s a step-by-step guide how to do it easily and quickly.
+Here’s a step-by-step guide on how to do it easily and quickly.